The Cost of Eating Healthy

 They analyzed data from 27 existing studies.
 Once the data was collected, they looked at the difference in price per serving, price per 200 calories (for certain foods), price per day, and price per 2,000 calories (the recommended average daily intake).

 Overall, it was found that healthy diets cost significantly more than an unhealthy one.
 This is because some food policies have led to an inexpensive, high-quality approach, making unhealthy food cheap.
-However, researchers hope their findings will eventually lead to a decline in prices of healthier foods.
+However, researchers hope their findings will eventually lead to a decline in the prices of healthier foods.

 Cost of Poor Eating Habits